desktop-commander/legal/docs/terms_of_service.md

 ### 1.2.
 Content
 You may provide inputs to the Service (“Inputs”) and receive outputs or other functions based on those Inputs (“Outputs”) (collectively, “Content”).
 We may use Content to provide the Service, comply with law, enforce policies, and maintain security.
 By submitting Inputs, you represent that you have all necessary rights and permissions for us to process them.

 ### 1.3.
-Model Training
-DESKTOP COMMANDER WILL NOT USE YOUR CONTENT TO TRAIN AI MODELS UNLESS YOU PROVIDE EXPLICIT CONSENT.

-### 1.4.
 Limitations of Outputs
 Outputs are generated using automated systems and may contain errors or inaccuracies.
 You are solely responsible for evaluating and using Outputs.

-### 1.5.
+### 1.4.
 Use Restrictions
 Except as required by law, you may not:
-- Reverse engineer or attempt to access the source code of the Service.
+- Reverse engineer or attempt to access the source code of any non–open‑source components of the Service.
+For components released under an open‑source license, your rights (including access, modification, and redistribution) are governed by the applicable open‑source license.
-- Reproduce, modify, or create derivative works of the Service.
+- Reproduce, modify, or create derivative works of any non–open‑source components, except as permitted by applicable law.
 - Rent, lease, or resell the Service.
 - Use the Service to develop competing software or models.
 - Access or scrape data from the Service without authorization.